-5.2 Methods based around temporal logics
+6.2.1 Activity Representation Methods based around Temporal Logics

-Pinhanez and Bobick [290, 291] describe a method for detecting what we have called behaviours using a representation derived from Allen's interval algebra [9], a method for representing temporal relations between a set of intervals.
+Pinhanez and Bobick [336, 337] describe a method for detecting what we have called behaviours using a representation derived from Allen's interval algebra [14], a method for representing temporal relations between a set of intervals.
 One authors a description of the behaviour in terms of primitives, which are indivisible and occupy temporal intervals.
 The description incorporates a set of legal relations between the primitive intervals; a description is consistent if at least one set of intervals, together with an allocation of those intervals to primitives, satisfies it.
 One determines whether an event is past, now or future by solving a consistent labelling problem, allowing temporal propagation.
 There is no dynamical model - sets of intervals produced by processes with quite different dynamics could be a consistent labelling; this can be an advantage at the behaviour level, but probably is a source of difficulties at the action/activity level.
-Papers do not show the method applied to noisy detectors; there are results using simulated detectors on real data.
-Siskind [350, 349] describes methods to infer activities related to objects - such as throw, pick up, carry, and so on - from an event logic formulated around a set of physical primitives - such as translation, support relations, contact relations, and the like - from a representation of video.
+These papers do not show the method applied to noisy detectors; there are results using simulated detectors on real data.

+Siskind [400, 399] describes methods to infer activities related to objects - such as throw, pick up, carry, and so on - from an event logic formulated around a set of physical primitives -- such as translation, support relations, contact relations, and the like - from a representation of video.
 A combination of spatial and temporal criteria are required to infer both relations and events, using a form of logical inference.
 The methods are focussed on activity representation, and do not use real video data; there is no mechanism to account for missing or noisy interpretations of video.

-5.3 Methods based on Templates
+6.2.2 Activity Representation Methods based on Templates

-The notion that a motion produces a characteristic spatio-temporal pattern dates at least to Polana and Nelson [296, 297, 299, 300, 305].
-Spatio-temporal patterns are used to recognize actions in work by

-Bobick and Davis [38] and Davis and Bobick [87].
-Ben-Arie et al [30, 29] recognize actions by first finding and tracking body parts using a form of template matcher and voting on lifted tracks; the tracks are lifted to 3D and a spatio-temporal representation of each body segment votes separately for an action.
+The notion that a motion produces a characteristic spatio-temporal pattern dates at least to Polana and Nelson [340, 341, 343, 342, 347].
+Spatio-temporal patterns are used to recognize actions in work by Bobick and Davis [47] and Davis and Bobick [100].
+Ben-Arie et al [38, 37] recognize actions by first finding and tracking body parts using a form of template matcher and voting on lifted tracks; the tracks are lifted to 3D and a spatio-temporal representation of each body segment votes separately for an action.
 The action with the most votes is chosen.
 The method is successful, and has the advantage that it is robust to composition - if all but the left arm is walking, the action will still be recognized.
 However, the vocabulary consists of eight items (jump, kneel, pick, put, run, sit, stand, walk) and the vocabulary cannot be composed.
 An alternative is to match gestural information directly, incorporating a timewarp to improve the match.
-Bobick and Wilson [39, 40] use a state-based method that encodes gestures as a string of vector-quantized observation segments; this preserves order, but drops dynamical information.
+Bobick and Wilson [48, 49] use a state-based method that encodes gestures as a string of vector-quantized observation segments; this preserves order, but drops dynamical information.
 The advantage is relatively fast training.

-5.4 Hidden Markov Models and Finite State Representations
+6.3 Activity Representation using Hidden Markov Models and Finite State Representations